• Skip to primary navigation

 Perfect Beer Brats and Onions

-Made with just a few ingredients these brats are boiled with beer and sliced onions for loads of flavor.
+Made with just a few ingredients these juicy brats are boiled with beer and sliced onions for loads of flavor in the traditional Wisconsin way!
 A quick sear on a hot grill gives the brats a beautiful crust on the outside.
-Make sure you have plenty of your favorite toppings and fresh buns to serve these bad boys with!

 Course: Main Course